sanidhyatandon/BlueStacks-assignment/README.md

-# BlueStacks
+# ClassPlus

-The repository contains all the core components and the features specific to BlueStacks.
+The repository contains all the core components and the features specific to Class Plus.

 # Environment Setup